-RECOVERY PROGRAM 1=YES
+RECOVERY PROGRAM

 Press 1 to enter Recovery mode.
-This will reprogram NCE decoders (and most others) to their original factory values.
-It will also set addresses, motor control CVs and Function Mapping CVs to a useful state so that you can get control of a decoder.
+This will reprogram most decoders to their original factory values.
+It will set addresses, motor control CVs and Function Mapping CVs to a useful state so that you can get control of a decoder.
 As each CV is programmed the CV number is displayed.